bsvhackathon/GorillaPool/README.md

 1sat.name revolutionizes digital identity by combining Paymail with Bitcoin Ordinals, creating tradable and portable digital identities on the BSV blockchain.
 Our platform offers user-friendly payment handles that resemble email addresses for seamless transactions.

+For an in-depth look at how it all works, check out our [detailed presentation](./1satname.pdf).

 ## Core Concepts

 - **Ordinal Names**: Each 1sat.name is inscribed as a Bitcoin ordinal, making it a unique digital asset that can be traded, sold, or transferred.